ream/website/docs/guide/custom-root-component.md

 }
 ```

-It's really simple, if you want to use own one, you can return a `root` component in your entry file:
+It's really simple, if you want to use your own one, you can return a `root` component in the entry file:

 ```js{1,5}
 import root from './Root.vue'